 13. And the angel of the Lord said to Manoah, “Let the woman observe all that I said to her.

 14.She may not eat anything that comes from the vineyard; nor shall she drink either wine or strong drink.
-Neither shall she eat anything unclean.”
+Neither shall she eat anything unclean.
+Let her observe all that I have commanded her.”

-15. And Manoah said to the angel of the Lord, “Let us detain you, if you will, while we prepare a kid of the goats before you.”
+15. And Manoah said to the angel of the Lord, “Let us detain you, I pray, while we prepare a kid of the goats before you.”

 16. And the angel of the Lord said to Manoah, “If you detain me, I will not eat of your food.
-But if you prepare a burnt offering, offer it to Jehovah.”
+But if you prepare a burnt offering, you should offer it to Jehovah.”
+(For Manoah did not know that he was the angel of the Lord.)

 17. And Manoah said to the angel of the Lord, “What is your name, so that when your sayings come to pass, we may do you honor?”